SaiBhavaniBSB/Humor-Detection-using-ColBert-Data/README.md

 Copy the shareable link from google drive daatasets.

-Right click on each dataset and goto shareable link, copy whole part and remove excess as shown below in image. uploaded and paste it in the code.
+Right click on each dataset and goto shareable link, copy whole part and remove excess as shown below in image uploaded and paste it in the code.

 ![image](https://user-images.githubusercontent.com/92995757/144969262-05cc170a-3431-4387-ab7b-7cba56285593.png)